-The soil in Clear Lake is sandy, requiring massive footings.
+The soil in the area is sandy, requiring massive footings.
 Rather than dig individual footings, DPR excavated the entire area, poured footings and plinths, then backfilled around them.
 Excavating a single large area meant there was no risk of the cave-ins associated with digging footings in sandy soil, and two weeks were shaved from the schedule.

-With three of four floors in place, the owner added two floors to the scope of the project.
-Designs were not complete, and rebar—which had a lead time of six weeks—is typically not ordered until drawings are farther along.
+Designs were not complete when the two additional floors were added to the scope and rebar—which had a lead time of six weeks—is typically not ordered until drawings are farther along.
 Rather than push the schedule out, DPR pre-ordered the rebar, estimating quantities based on the previous floors and allowing for changes in the field to accommodate the larger ductwork required for floors five and six.
-The anticipated field changes were made quickly, ultimately saving time on the scheduled compared to ordering rebar when designs were complete.

-The addition of two floors of cast-in-place concrete would have exceeded the soil bearing capacity of the site, so the design of the roof was changed to steel, which is long lead.
-To keep the project moving forward, a temporary rubber roof was installed so finishouts could begin on the first four floors.
-Waterproof sheetrock was used on top-out walls in some areas where wall framing and ductwork installation could begin.
+Similarly, when the addition of two floors of cast-in-place concrete would have exceeded the soil bearing capacity of the site, the design of the roof was changed to steel, which is long lead.
+To keep the project moving forward, a temporary rubber roof was installed so finishes could begin on the first four floors.
 The cost of the temporary roof—approximately $70,000—paid for itself in time saved four times over.
-It also allowed the team to essentially stay on the same schedule proposed before the addition of two floors.
-Installation of a connector bridge from the heart hospital to the main hospital also presented challenges.
-Created using more than 100 tons of steel, the 400-ft. bridge was installed over a busy county road.
-The team was required to coordinate with several entities to close the road while sections of the bridge were installed.